kaveh981/src/README.md

 - Import proposals into IX database by using a CSV import tool

 <br>
-<sup>"We need to crush it, not rush it" - Eusebio Olalde, 2016</sup>
+<sup>"We need to crush it, not rush it." - Eusebio Olalde, 2016</sup>
 <sup>All rights reserved. ®</sup>

 ## Release 0.1.0